mrudowski/nxExp/apps/sw-base/README.md

 # About

-`SW BaseExp` is learning project.
+`swBase` is learning project.
 It uses fine https://swapi.info/ (in the place of a little slow https://swapi.dev/)

 # TODO in the my spare time:
 - add vitest and tests
 - ✅ ~~absolute imports~~
+- try clsx
 - useSuspenseQuery
 - useSuspenseQueries
 - add cancellation https://github.com/sindresorhus/ky#cancellation